kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/dynamodb.md

       credentialSecret: "aws-credential"
 ```

-#### dynamoDB.sessionTokenSecret
+### dynamoDB.sessionTokenSecret

-`dynamoDB.sessionTokenSecret` is an optional field that specifies the secret name containing AWS session token.
-The secret contains following key:
+`dynamoDB.sessionTokenSecret` is an optional field that specifies the secret name containing the AWS session token.
+The secret contains the following key:

 - `session_token`